Fenlon37/hangman976/README.md

 6. Should the word be guessed, or the user have used all of their attempts, the game will end and the outcome will be provided to the user.

 ### File structure

-Hangman game
-1. milestone_2.py
-- Initial script for Hangman logic and letter validation
-2. milestone_3.py
-- Refined code including functions with basic game loops and feedback
+├── milestone_2.py     # Initial script for Hangman logic and letter validation ├── milestone_3.py     # Refined code including functions with basic game loops and feedback ├── milestone_4.py     # Script adding classes, letter and word checking methods ├── Milestone_5.py     # Final script running the game with class-based refactoring ├── .gitignore
-3. milestone_4.py
-- Script adding classes, letter and word checking methods
-4. milestone_5.py
-- Final script running the game with class-based refactoring
+├── LICENSE
-5. README.md
+└── README.md

 ### Licence
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this code, as long as proper credit is given.